 » Be considerate of the communities and environment you visit.

-» Dont litter.
-Try to carry your own shopping bag to avoid contributing to the plastic problem in many countries of the world.
+» Don't litter.
+Try to carry your own shopping bag to avoid contributing to the plastic problem in many countries around the world.

-» Try to avoid excessive waste and the use of plastic bottles (in many countries there is no way of disposing of these, therefore creating plastic mountains due to tourism) bring your own and consider purifying your own water & remove all packaging before leaving home.
+» Try to avoid excessive waste and the use of plastic bottles (in many countries, there is no way of disposing of these, creating plastic mountains due to tourism).
+Bring your own and consider purifying your own water and removing all packaging before leaving home.

 » Conserve water.
-Take shorter showers the average hotel guest uses over 300 liters of water per night!
-In a luxury hotel it is approx. 1800 liters!
+Take shorter showers.
+The average hotel guest uses over 300 liters of water per night!
+In a luxury hotel, it is approximately 1800 liters!

 » Always ask before taking photographs.
 If someone says no, respect their wishes.